openmovementproject/openmovement/Docs/ax3/ax3-faq.md

 * If you are placing multiple accelerometers on a single moving body over a long period of time (e.g. a person), then there is some software that synchronizes the signal from devices that are likely to see a similar movement: [timesync](https://github.com/digitalinteraction/timesync/).

 * Where the setup/access allows (e.g. a lab-based recording, or one with frequent points of contact), you can introduce a "marker" -- a specific movement signal at one or more points (e.g. vigorous shaking before and after a session) that has its time externally recorded.
 For a lab-based session, it might be appropriate to video record the session in a way that captures the shaking times directly.
 It might be useful to introduce an external clock on a screen, e.g. this page: [Time Sync Clock](https://config.openmovement.dev/timesync/) -- on some supported phones/browsers (e.g. Chrome browser on Android), you can hold the phone against the device and tap-and-hold the screen to introduce an optical and vibration marker/pattern for the time.

+### Event markers

+The AX devices are specifically designed to avoid any user-facing interface, to minimise imapact on measurements.
+You can use external logging mechanisms to record events if you have a roughly-synchronized clock (see above).

-You can also use this page to create event markers (by tapping the screen, clicking a mouse, or pressing keys on a keyboard), then download or clear the log of event markers with the buttons at the top of the page.
+For example, you can use the [Time Sync Clock](https://config.openmovement.dev/timesync/) page to create event markers by tapping the screen, or clicking a mouse, or pressing keys on a keyboard, then download or clear the log of event markers with the buttons at the top of the page.
+The event log records the time and event type (e.g. which key was pressed), and can be used in conjunction with the recorded data.

 ## Usage environments